stefano-ferretti/stefano-ferretti.github.io/publications.md

 - G. D'Angelo, S. Ferretti & M. Marzolla,
 Adaptive Event Dissemination for Peer-to-Peer Multiplayer Online Games, in Proceedings of the International Workshop on DIstributed SImulation & Online gaming (DISIO 2011) - ICST Conference on Simulation Tools and Techniques (SIMUTools 2011), Barcelona (Spain), ICST, March 2011.
-Draft version avaiable as a Technical Report arXiv:1102.0720v1 [pdf]
+Draft version avaiable as a Technical Report arXiv:1102.0720v1

 - S. Ferretti,
 A General Framework to Analyze the Fault-Tolerance of Unstructured P2P Systems,